 God notified Moses that he had been selected to lead the Israelites out of Egypt by speaking to him through a burning bush that did not extinguish.

-Due to this sensational interaction, Moses knew with absolute certainty that he was following God’s direction, not a delusional impulse, when he returned to Egypt to begin this assignment.
+As a result of this sensational encounter, Moses knew with absolute certainty that he was following God’s direction, not a delusional impulse, when he returned to Egypt to begin this assignment.

-Moses encountered serious resistance upon his arrival.
+Moses faced serious resistance upon his arrival.
 Pharaoh responded to his initial request to free the Israelites by intensifying their suffering.
-The Israelites blamed him for making their lives worse.
+The Israelites blamed him for worsening their lives.

-After gaining their freedom, the Israelite’s journey from their homes to the Red Sea was perilous.
+After gaining their freedom, the Israelites’ journey from their homes to the Red Sea was perilous rather than pleasant.
 God’s circuitous route to the designated crossing point gave the Egyptian army time to catch up with them and threaten their newfound freedom.

 Moses must have been perplexed at times by the range of difficulties he faced, but the dramatic nature of his initial conscription gave him the courage to press on until he completed his mission.